KalkulierbaR/kalkulierbar/backend/docs/FirstOrderResolution.md

 ### Factorize

 The second important rule of the FO resolution calculus is the factorization rule.
 Within a clause, several atoms can be unified, creating a new clause with less atoms and potentially changed variable instantiations.
 The most general unifier for selected atoms is generated and applied automatically.
 The factorization move can only be applied if a unifier exists for the two selected atoms.
 The original clause remains in the clause set and will NOT be hidden by default.
 The factorized clause will be added to the set.
-NOTE: The order of selected atoms DOES make a difference, because of the instantiation for each removed atom.

 Factorization moves are encoded as
 ```json